RobertAhlin/react-quiz/README.md

 5. Access the Application:
 Once the development server is started, you can access the Quiz App in your web browser.
 (E.g. http://localhost:3000 )

+# More development?
+I hade more ideas to develop for the game, but chosed not to do it as it feel a bit out of the scope.
+Things like:
+* Start/Landing page.
+With a flashy hero image.
+* Game play Instructions in the application.
+* Ability to select the number of questions.
+* Option to select different genre of the questions.
+* Save name and result for a high score board.
+* Toggle Dark and Light mode.